Customer monitoring

 Retailer-aligned residential and cleaner direct C&I/community participation once site and market readiness are proven

-The funnel has two entry points feeding the same operating stack: solar-only households become battery-install leads, while existing battery owners become optimisation subscribers and, later, managed-participation candidates.
+The funnel has two entry points feeding the same operating stack: solar-only households become future battery and optimisation candidates, while existing battery owners become optimisation subscribers and, later, managed-participation candidates.

 South Australia / Proving ground